gtxaspec/wz_flash-helper/docs/README_FAQs.md

 ### How does switching profile work?

-On NOR flash, there is no partition table; the partition layout is actually seen by the kernel by setting `CONFIG_CMDLINE= ... mtdparts=...` which will be passed to `jz_sfc` driver.
+On NOR flash and raw NAND flash, there is no partition table; the partition layout is actually seen by the kernel by setting `CONFIG_CMDLINE= ... mtdparts=...` which will be passed to `jz_sfc` driver.
 That option defines each partition size to let partition data be read and written to the correct addresses.

 The partitions can also be defined by setting their sizes and offsets from the start address (0x0).
 What we do is define partition offsets and the size of both the current and next profile so we can both read and write those partitions correctly.